guettli/usability/README.rst

 How do I show date next to time in the panel with gnome-shell? https://askubuntu.com/questions/83597/how-do-i-show-date-next-to-time-in-the-panel-with-gnome-shell The current solutions are way too complicated.
 I want a solution which gets found by a grandma without using google.
 It should be simple in the spirit of "don't make me think".

 double-click on a word should mark the thing in all applications.
 If I double-click on the "o" in path /blu/foo/bar Firefox does mark "foo".
 In a gnome-terminal the whole path gets selected.
 This is annoying.
 Here is how to fix Firefox double-click behaviour: http://kb.mozillazine.org/Layout.word_select.stop_at_punctuation I think Firefox's default should get fixed.
 Selecting a file path is very common.
+Chrome has the same strange default like Firefox.